MartinHeroux/MartinHeroux/README.md

 I am passionate about Python and its community.
 I have been using it for all of my personal and professional projects for several years now.

-I have blogged about [Python](https://scientificallysound.org/category/tutorials/python/) on scientificallysound and was fortunate enough to be I a guest on the [TalkPython](https://talkpython.fm/episodes/show/252/what-scientific-computing-can-learn-from-cs) podcast.
+I have blogged about [Python](https://scientificallysound.org/category/tutorials/python/) on scientificallysound and was fortunate enough to be a guest on the [TalkPython](https://talkpython.fm/episodes/show/252/what-scientific-computing-can-learn-from-cs) podcast.

 I have published two packages on PyPi related to tools I have created as part of my research: